Sabicool/Malleus-Anki-Addon/readme.md

 <br />

-This is an Anki addon that integrates with the Malleus notion database to seamlessly manage Malleus clinical medicine cards.
-The addon allows you to *search the Malleus Notion database, find existing cards with matching tags, and create new cards with proper tagging*.
+This is an Anki addon that integrates with the Malleus Notion databases to seamlessly manage Malleus clinical medicine cards.
+The addon allows you to *search across all of the Malleus Notion databases at once, find existing cards with matching tags, and create new cards with proper tagging*.

+A single search surfaces the best matches from every database — Subjects, Pharmacology, eTG, Rotation, Textbooks and Guidelines — and you can narrow it down with per-database filter chips.
+Tags (including subtags and yield levels) are applied automatically, and the local cache stays in sync with the daily Notion rebuild.

 <br />